Pennsylvania Senate Republicans sue Gov. Wolf over refusal to end coronavirus lockdown

 The suit seeks a "writ of mandamus" which is a court order requiring that a government official carries out a ministerial duty -- an obligation in which the officeholder has no discretion.

-But Wolf's office said in a press release earlier in the day that the Republicans' are mistaken.
+But Wolf's office said in a press release earlier in the day that the Republicans are mistaken.

 "Last night, the General Assembly voted to end the disaster declaration with many members claiming their actions ended the business guideline orders.
 That is not true," a press release read, saying that the resolution must be approved or disapproved by the governor.
 "Those orders remain in place.
 The legislature did nothing to end those."